 So it was with that pleasing thought that I drifted down to the House of Xyl, which was perched atop the highest mountain peak within the Basin.
 Admiring the play of light and colour upon the crystal dome, surrounded by crystal spires arranged symmetrically around it, I landed near the entrance and paused to enjoy its beauty.
 Xyl had once told me that this mountain held a fulcrux of the concordant energies within Lusternia itself.

 I sang out Xyl’s name, letting my voice vibrate through the crystal spires.
 When Xyl didn’t answer me, I wasn’t alarmed, knowing that he often lost himself deep within his contemplation.
 Humming to myself, I went in search of Xyl, finally finding him in the observatory studying the images of the cosmos that flickered upon the dome above.

 “Did you see my sunrise, Xyl?”
 I asked, walking up behind him and running the feathers of my wings across his back and shoulders.
 “I used pink!
 Isune thought it was very funny.”

-“I apologize, beautiful Trillillial,” he said, finally turning around and putting a cool hand against my cheek.
+“I apologise, beautiful Trillillial,” he said, finally turning around and putting a cool hand against my cheek.
 “I missed your sunrise.
 There is something I have found, which must be studied more.”

 “No,” said Xyl, cutting me off.
 “No. This cannot wait.
 I may even need to call a conclave of the Fifth Circle.
-I apologize.”
+I apologise.”

 Normally, I would insist that he take a break from his workings, but there was something about him that made me pull back.
 His crystal eyes were a dull malachite rather than their normal clear emerald.
 I had never seen him in such a mood.